Understanding Tilray's Unusual Options Activity | Benzinga

 Understanding Tilray's Unusual Options Activity

-Tilray (NASDAQ:TLRY) shares experienced unusual options activity on Thursday.
-The stock price moved down to $17.81 following the option alert.
+On Friday, shares of Tilray (NASDAQ:TLRY) saw unusual options activity.
+After the option alert, the stock price moved down to $17.31.

 - Option Type: SWEEP